Plan and Promise (Year 4 begins January 6, 2019)

-Offered on Sunday mornings during the 9:30 & 10:45 services, we will be teaching through the entirety of the Bible in a four-year window (see link below for a detailed scope and sequence and schedule).
+Offered on Sunday mornings during the 9:00 & 10:45 services, we will be teaching through the entirety of the Bible in a four-year window (see link below for a detailed scope and sequence and schedule).
 This class will be primarily taught by the elders in Rooms 102 and 103.
-We are currently in year three of Plan and Promise, which traces the storyline of God’s people from Adam to Abraham to the establishment of the nation of Israel and then culminated in the New Testament Church.
+We are currently in year four of Plan and Promise, which traces the storyline of God’s people from Adam to Abraham to the establishment of the nation of Israel and then culminated in the New Testament Church.
 This weekly study is designed to take participants through the entire Bible in four years.
-A devotional guide is available to help you stay in the Word and prepare you for the teaching.
+A devotional guide is available below and at the Information Center to help you stay in the Word and prepare you for the teaching.

 Previous Plan & Promise Recordings